Studies report that between 6 per cent and 29 per cent of survivors of sexual violence in eastern Democratic Republic of the Congo (DRC) are...

 Participants will utilize knowledge of the humanitarian field gained in the classroom learning sessions during a three-day field simulation exercise.
 Attendees will spend two nights in the forest and participate in a complicated disaster and conflict scenario.
 During the simulation, participants will work in teams representing different humanitarian nongovernmental organizations and will engage with a wide range of local and non-state actors (roles developed and filled by faculty, course alumni, and affiliates) to create a service delivery plan.

 Course fees will cover the classroom training (breakfast, lunch and course materials) as well as participation in the disaster simulation exercise (meals, tent and shared equipment rentals included).
 Proof of employment and/or citizenship may be required for certain registration discounts.
 Formal confirmation of enrollment will be sent upon receipt of course fees and review of requested registration materials.
+Course fees can be paid via credit card.
 The Humanitarian Response Intensive Course is a self-funded program and all participants are required to pay a registration fee.
 At this time participation scholarships are not available.
 Accommodations and travel are not included in the course fee.
 Please note that your registration is not completed and your space in the workshop is not guaranteed until payment has been received in full.

 If you have any questions, please email harvardHRIC@gmail.com